bastian-lengen-epfl/DistanceLadder/README.md

 For the `/data/Cepheids_MW.csv`:
 1. Galaxy host (Here `'MW'`)
-2. log10 of the pulsation period
+2. Log10 of the pulsation period
 3. Wesenheit magnitude
 4. Uncertainty of the Wesenheit magnitude
-5. Metallicity [Fe/H] or [O/H] (it has to be consistent between all cepheids
+5. Metallicity [Fe/H] or [O/H] (it has to be consistent between all Cepheids)
 6. Redshift (Here `z=0`)
 7. Color term V-I, only used for K-corrections.
 It can be a column full of `NaN` if you will not use the K-corrections
 8. Parallax